dhleong/judo/README.md

 ### Insert Mode

-Insert Mode is also a largely identical to Vim's, and is equivalent in function to most other editors.
+Insert Mode is also largely identical to Vim's, and is equivalent in function to the *only* mode in most other editors.
 When you type in Insert Mode, the text gets *inserted* into the input buffer.
+Pressing the escape key, or hitting `ctrl+[`, in Insert Mode—or any other mode—will send you back to Normal Mode.

 ### Command Mode